Commensurate-incommensurate Mott transition without magnetic field: emergence of nematic Luttinger liquid in XXZ chain

-At zero magnetization (or Fermi momentum $k_F=\pi/2$ in fermionic language), the phase diagram of the system defined by Eq.~\eqref{H_spin} has been studied only in the fully antiferromagnetic case $\Delta_1, \Delta_2 > 0$~\cite{mishra}.
-Here, we extend this study to the ferromagnetic NN exchange ($\Delta_1 < 0$) keeping NNN interactions antiferromagnetic ($\Delta_2 > 0$).
-We discovered a rich phase diagram featuring two commensurate-incommensurate transitions of Pokrovsky-Talapov type which give rise to incommensurate quadrupolar Luttinger liquids that will be the main main focus of this letter.
+In this letter we will demonstrate the existence of analogous transitions in the zero magnetization sector $m=0$ ($n=1/2$ fermionic filling) and shed light on the nature of the incommensurate gapless phases.
+Surprisingly, these PT transitions rely on weaker conditions: they do not require restricting to a fixed magnetization sector.
+At zero magnetization, the phase diagram of the system defined by Eq.~\eqref{H_spin} has been established only in the fully antiferromagnetic case $\Delta_1, \Delta_2 > 0$~\cite{mishra}.
+Here, we extend this study to the ferromagnetic NN exchange $\Delta_1 < 0$.
+For DMRG simulations, we use system sizes from $N=300$ to $900$, a singular-value cutoff from $10^{-8}$ to $10^{-14}$, a maximum bond dimension from $\chi=1500$ to $4000$, and an energy convergence criterion from $\epsilon=10^{-9}$ to $10^{-12}$, with fixed boundary conditions $S^z_{1}=-1/2$ and $S^z_{N}=1/2$.
+We discovered a rich phase diagram featuring two commensurate-incommensurate transitions of Pokrovsky-Talapov type which give rise to incommensurate quadrupolar Luttinger liquids that will be the main focus of this letter.
+Within the strongly interacting regime $|\Delta_1|,\Delta_2\gg J$, a perturbation analysis provides an analytical prediction for the position of both PT lines, consistent with our numerical findings.\\